 Age group: The age recommendation for each show is outlined on their website.

 Food on site?
 Yes.
-There’s a cafe and bar open before and during shows.
+There's a cafe and bar open before and during shows serving hot and cold drinks, alcoholic beverages and snack foods.

 Phone: 02 4323 3233